Be a Guest Speaker or Panelist

-A student coordinator reaches out to alumni to arrange for site visits, seminars or networking events for fellow Tigers throughout the summer — helping to bring a whole new meaning to the term "stars and stripes."
+A student coordinator reaches out to alumni to arrange for site visits, seminars or networking events for fellow Tigers throughout the summer.

 - Interested in serving as a guest speaker?
 Please contact Juli-anne Jensen, associate director, arts, nonprofit and public sector.

 - Want to learn more about the Princeton-in-Washington student experience?
 Please visit the Princeton-in-Washington student website.